-One of the most well know tick borne disease, Lyme disease, was first described in North America in the 1970s in Lyme, Connecticut, the town for which it was then named.
+One of the most well known tick-borne disease, Lyme disease, was first described in North America in the 1970s in Lyme, Connecticut, the town for which it was then named.
 This disease has since been reported from many areas of the country, including most counties in California.

 We don’t have specific information about people in Sonoma County or infected with Lyme disease or bitten by Sea Ranch ticks.
 However, the good news is the CDC shows that California’s rate of incidence has lowered significantly since 2010 when it reported 126 cases.

-Also considered a high risk area are our coastal areas, which includes The Sea Ranch.
+Also considered a high-risk area is our coastal areas, which includes The Sea Ranch.

 According to the Centers for Disease Control: “Typical symptoms include fever, headache, fatigue and a characteristic skin rash called erythema migrans, or EM rash.

-If left untreated, infection can spread to joints, the heart and the nervous system.”However, many people do not get an initial bull’s eye rash, leaving them confused about their many vague, shifting and growing symptoms.
+If left untreated, the infection can spread to joints, the heart, and the nervous system.”However, many people do not get an initial bull’s eye rash, leaving them confused about their many vague, shifting and growing symptoms.

 Recently Stanford University recently found a surprising level of Borrelia miyamotoi, a recently discovered human pathogen in the Bay Area and Sonoma County’s trails.
 The corkscrew-shaped bacteria produce Lyme disease-like symptoms.

 - Ticks Commonly Encountered In California

 - Frequently asked questions